What is a Learning Community?

 A Learning Community is two or more classes offered together in the same semester.
 Professors from different departments plan the classes together, so the different classes relate to each other.
 Students who are members of a Learning Community take the courses as a group, so they become a community of learners.

 - Students in Learning Communities get the support of a team of professors and a community of their fellow students in their Learning Community courses.

 - Students in Learning Communities are more likely to fulfill their academic goals of transferring from a community college to a four-year university and of graduating from the university than traditional students.

 - Students in a Learning Community get better grades in their courses--even in their courses which aren't part of the Learning Community--than traditional students.

 - Students in a Learning Community are more involved in campus life and activities than traditional students and report that they enjoy their college experience more and feel they get more out of it than traditional students.

 What Learning Communities Can I Join?

-In Fall 2019, you can become part of one of the following Learning Communities:
+In Spring 2020, you can become part of one of the following Learning Communities:

-1) Do you identify as Mexican American?
-Are you interested in learning about Mexican American history, literature, and culture?
-If you answer yes to either of those questions, SCC has a Chicano Studies Learning Community for you.
+1) Are you interested in learning about African history, literature, and culture?
+SCC has an Umoja Learning Community for you.

 2) Are you interested in becoming a statistician?
-Joining the SCC Statistic Modeling Learning Community is a great first step.
+Joining the SCC Statistics Modeling Learning Community is a great first step.